-It is possible that the stove was not properly prepared for the Non-burn season; see Troubleshooting Guide starting on page 23.
+It is possible that the stove was not properly prepared for the Non-burn season (see troubleshooting section).

 Is there a place to lubricate the blowers to quiet them down?

 No. The most often cause of noisy blowers is from the impellers becoming dirty over time.
 See maintenance and service section for maintaining and servicing.